docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 a file structure with seperate files for metadata, or separate video and audio files), this is the way the importer can specify all of its source files, in order to support Collect Files in After Effects.

-In ``imImportInfoRec``, a new member, ``canProvideFileL­ist``, specifies whether the importer can provide a list of all files for a copy operation.
+In ``imImportInfoRec``, a new member, ``canProvideFileList``, specifies whether the importer can provide a list of all files for a copy operation.

 If the importer does not implement this selector, the host will assume the media just uses a single file at the original imported media path.